-Math Hacks for Scratch placeholder cover
+Math Hacks for Scratch cover

 Math Hacks for Scratch